Grif: Wait, why would they do that?

 - Specifically, ally White Mages have red highlights (as the traditional FF White Mage), while the enemy had blue or green highlights.
 Enemies in Final Fantasy Tactics Advance and its sequel are all palette swapped, leading to the extremely confusing situation of enemy Red Mages being blue, Blue Mages being red, and Green Mages being purple.

-- And made even better in Final Fantasy Tactics A2 where you face a bunch of mages all named after the color of the class they are, but because of this, they're NOT their color.
+- Final Fantasy Tactics A2: You face a bunch of mages all named after the color of the class they are, but because of this, they're NOT their color.
 So Rouge is blue, for example.
 Hilarity Ensues.

 - Samurai Warriors/Dynasty Warriors uses the blue-ally/red-enemy/yellow-other scheme for the HP bar and mini-map, and the clans themselves were further color coded.
 (For example, in Dynasty Warriors: Wei = Blue, Shu = Green, Wu = Red, Yellow Turbans = Yellow.)

 - Doug Doug AI Invasion: Doug is Orange (the color of his bell pepper mascot) and Twitch is purple (the color of Twitch.)

 - Nippon Ichi games use color-coded life bars: green (or blue) for allies, red for enemies, and yellow for neutral parties (which are not necessary to defeat).